PAIR-code/lit/documentation/frontend_development.md

 1. Parsing the URL query params to get the url configuration
 1. Fetching the app metadata, which includes what models/datasets are available to use.
-1. Determining which models/datasets to load and then loding them.
+1. Determining which models/datasets to load and then loading them.

 ## Modules (LitModule)